-Proposed Rule 8.4(f) could chill lawyers' willingness to participate in political, cultural, or religious organizations that promote traditional values regarding sexual conduct and marriage.
-Would Proposed Rule 8.4(f) subject lawyers to disciplinary action for participating with their children in youth organizations that teach traditional values regarding sexual conduct or marriage?
-Would it subject lawyers to disciplinary action for belonging to political organizations that advocate for laws that promote traditional values regarding sexual conduct and marriage?
+Proposed Rule 32:8.4(g) could chill lawyers' willingness to participate in political, cultural, or religious organizations that promote traditional values regarding sexual conduct and marriage.
+Would Proposed Rule 32:8.4(g) subject lawyers to disciplinary action for participating with their children in youth organizations that teach traditional values regarding sexual conduct or marriage?
+45 Would it subject lawyers to disciplinary action for belonging to political organizations that advocate for laws that promote traditional values regarding sexual conduct and marriage?